Liberatii/documentation/docs/migration/database_migration/configuration.rst

 So the command will not reload schema information from the source DB so that you can change anything right in ``dbt.migration_objects table``.

 The table can be updated during the migration.
-This way we can skip some objects migration, fix the DDLs (in DDL1/DDL2 columns), restart migration of some of the objects,  generate a migration report and so on.
+This way we can skip some objects migration, fix the DDLs (in DDL1/DDL2 columns), restart migration of some of the objects,  generate a migration report, and so on.

 The table contains the following columns: